What we do

 - We assess the long-term sustainability of the public finances: Our annual Fiscal sustainability report sets out long-term projections for different categories of spending, revenue and financial transactions, and assesses whether they imply a sustainable path for public sector debt.
 The FSR also analyses the health of the public sector’s balance sheet using both conventional National Accounts measures and the Whole of Government Accounts prepared using commercial accounting principles.

-These four roles all focus on the public finances at a UK-wide level.
+These five roles all focus on the public finances at a UK-wide level.
 But the Government has also asked us to forecast the Scottish receipts for those taxes that it plans to devolve to the Scottish Government from April 2015.
 Our Scottish revenue forecasts are published alongside our EFOs.

 In support of these activities, we undertake a variety of research projects through the year.
 We publish briefing material to inform people about our work, and we provide a same-day briefing on the public finances statistics, to help people interpret the latest data in the light of our most recent forecasts.